-Diabetes is one of the most common long-term childhood diseases – and the number of children affected by it has grown significantly over the last 20 years.
+Diabetes is one of the most common long-term childhood diseases – and the number of children affected by childhood diabetes has grown significantly over the last 20 years.
 The Centers for Disease Control and Prevention (CDC) estimates that one in three American children born today will develop diabetes in their lifetime.
-Although adults can have or develop diabetes, the treatment and management of diabetes in childhood and adolescence is different, so it is important to see a diabetes provider who specializes in treating children.
+Although adults can have or develop diabetes, the treatment and management of diabetes in childhood and adolescence is different, so it is important to see a pediatric diabetes specialist experienced in the care of children and adolescents.

 Understanding and Managing Childhood Diabetes

-The Diabetes Center at University Hospitals Rainbow Babies & Children's is committed to treating all types of diabetes, including:
+The Diabetes Center at University Hospitals Rainbow Babies & Children's is committed to treating all types of diabetes in children, including:

-- Type 1 diabetes: This autoimmune disorder can affect children of any age.
-Diabetes symptoms, such as excessive thirst, the need to frequently urinate and rapid weight loss can develop suddenly.
+Type 1 diabetes is an autoimmune disorder that can affect children of any age.
+Symptoms and signs of children's type 1 diabetes, such as excessive thirst, the need to frequently urinate and rapid weight loss can develop suddenly.
 Type 1 diabetes must be treated with medication.
-Our team of pediatric endocrinologists will work with you and your child to select just the right therapy to keep their disease in check.
+Our team of board-certified pediatric endocrinologists will work with you and your child to select just the right therapy to keep their disease in check.

-- Type 2 diabetes: Type 2 diabetes is often associated with obesity.
+Type 2 diabetes is often associated with obesity.
 It occurs when the body cannot produce enough insulin or is not able to use it properly.
-Our team of endocrinology specialists will partner with you and your child on diet, exercise and lifestyle changes that can assist in keeping the disease under control.
+Some signs of type 2 diabetes in children include frequent bladder infections, skin infections that don’t heal easily, blurred vision, weakness and fatigue, mood changes, nausea, and tingling in the hands or feet.
+If your child is diagnosed with type 2 diabetes, our team of pediatric endocrinology specialists will partner with you and your child on diet, exercise and lifestyle changes that can assist in keeping the disease under control.
 Medications may also be considered.

-Having A Team of Expert Endocrinology Specialists for Support
+A Team of Expert Pediatric Endocrinology Specialists for Childhood Diabetes Support

 UH Rainbow Babies & Children’s Hospital is one of the first children’s hospitals to develop a comprehensive approach to childhood diabetes, addressing both type 1 and type 2 through a team-based methodology that directly involves the patient and family.
 Our team includes a wide range of experts who contribute specialized knowledge and experience:

-- Registered dietitians: Nutrition and food choices become critically important for optimal diabetes management, especially for type 2 diabetes.
-The dietary team helps children and families understand how the body processes food, how different foods affect blood sugar and how to make the healthiest diabetes nutrition choices.
+- Registered dietitians: Nutrition and food choices become critically important for optimal childhood diabetes management, especially for type 2 diabetes.
+The dedicated team helps children and families understand how the body processes food, how different foods affect blood sugar and how to make the healthiest diabetes nutrition choices.

 - Exercise physiology and weight management specialists: There is a direct link between weight and type 2 diabetes.
 Part of our mission is both prevention of weight gain and helping those that are overweight lose those extra pounds while encouraging a healthy lifestyle.

-- Psychologists: Learning that a child has a potentially life-long condition like diabetes can cause stress, anxiety and confusion for both the child and their family.
-Emotional health is key to successfully managing diabetes symptoms in childhood.
-Our psychologists are equipped to counsel both children and their families and educate them on how they can live a long life, while managing the disease.
+- Clinical psychologists: Learning that a child has a potentially life-long condition like diabetes can cause stress, anxiety and confusion for both the child and their family.
+Emotional health is key to successfully managing childhood diabetes symptoms.
+Our diabetes psychologists are equipped to counsel both children and their families and educate them on how they can live a long life, while managing the disease.